design-hub-arc/wayfindingNodeManager/README.md

 You can pan the map image by clicking and dragging it around.
 You can also zoom in and out using the mouse scroll wheel.

+Exit the current mode by using the ESC key

 ## Editting the application

 As stated above, this application was built using Netbeans 8.2 IDE, and can easily be opened in that version.